 Orphan Breakfast House has the best damn breakfast and they know it.
-No ketchup, no credit cards, no reservations (and not the cool Anthony Bourdain kind).
+No ketchup, no credit cards, no reservations.
+Annoying, but worth it.

 Pushkins’s Bakery is a MUST for gluten free baked goods and sandwiches.
 I would go to Pushkin’s at least once a week when I lived down the street.
 When I was visiting in October, I think I went 4 times in 10 days.

 Ella for fine dining and a popular happy hour.
 Rumor has it the White Linen cocktail was invented here.
 Every cocktail I’ve had here is delicious.

 Zocalo for modern Mexican and an amazing happy hour.
 Don’t forget to try the sangria or a blackberry margarita.

 South serves reinvented traditional Southern cuisine on rustic tables set under a strand of patio lights.